Docker-Daze/itu-minitwit/report/report.md

 ## Strategy for scaling and upgrade

 ## The use of AI

-AI tools such as Chat GPT was used for idea generation.
+AI tools such as ChatGPT was used for idea generation.
 When problems occured, and no one knew how to fix it, the AI were asked to see, if an easy fix existed.
 AI were also used for finding errors in e.g. docker files.
 This approach often speeded up development, as it often had great suggestions for common issues.
 Sometimes it was also useless, as it was a somewhat "unique" problem, and it did not know how to fix it.